nuxy/lambda-js-prerender/README.md

 ## Features

-- Ability to prerender SPA (Single-page application) pages for SE0
+- Ability to prerender SPA (Single-page application) pages for SEO indexing.
-- Ability to create screenshots of dynamic pages for testing.
+- Ability to create screenshots of dynamically generated pages for testing.
 - Serverless function, scales [on a tight budget](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html).
 - Can be set-up easily (in minutes).